 Victim Blaming or Post Trauma Growth?

-This update was first shared on Facebook, where most of the conversations have been taking place.
+I initially posted the following update on Facebook, where most of the conversations took place.

-First, if you are new to Intentional Today and don’t know it already, I am mostly church-facing.
-I am fiercely pro-victim AND church-facing.
+First, if you are new to Intentional Today and don’t know it already, I am mostly “church-facing.”
+I am fiercely pro-victim and also church-facing.

 By that, I mean you’ll see me making observations and commentary on evangelical and conservative Christianity and encouraging/imploring reflection and exploration of how we can be more Jesus-centered and people-helping rather than people-harming.